prathamesh-sonpatki/golang-challenge/_posts/2015-02-01-Golang-Challenge-FAQ.md

 **Best Solution**

-The author of the Golang Challenge for the particular month will decide the best solution, with some help from a panel from the Go community.
-This panel shall have the sole authority and discretion to select the award recipient(s).
+The author of the Golang Challenge for the particular month will decide the best solution, with some help from the Go community.
+This author shall have the sole authority and discretion to select the award recipient(s).

 **Notification**